 These plants, which are available in flats as small plugs, are appropriate as a soft landing ground cover in dry shade.

-Lamium has silver variegated leaves with showy purple, pink or white flowers that bloom from May to July.
+Lamium has silver variegated leaves with showy purple, pink, or white flowers that bloom from May to July.
 It grows 6 to 9 inches tall and has a 2- to 3-foot spread.
 When planting, it is best to space plugs 18- to 24 inches apart.
 This plant is resistant to deer munching.

 Pachysandra is an evergreen of whorled glossy leaves that blooms white in April.
 This plant grows 6 to 12 inches high and spreads 12 inches.
 Leave plugs 12 inches apart.
 It will need to be thinned once it is well established to prevent disease.
-It is resistant to rabbit and deer.
+It is resistant to rabbits and deer.

 Epimedium has compound heart-shaped leaves on wiry stems that turn red in the fall.
 It boasts attractive flowers of red or yellow in May.
 It grows 12- to 14 inches tall and spreads about 18 inches.
-It can be slow growing but is resistant to rabbit and deer.
+It can be slow growing but is resistant to rabbits and deer.